Shopify/shopify_app/README.md

 The module skips the `verify_authenticity_token` before_action and adds an action to verify that the webhook came from Shopify.

 The WebhooksManager uses ActiveJob, if ActiveJob is not configured then by default Rails will run the jobs inline.
-However it is highly recommended to configure a proper background processing queue like sidekiq or resque.
+However it is highly recommended to configure a proper background processing queue like sidekiq or resque in production.

 ShopifyApp::SessionRepository